LNI-Leuven/CHIT1_2024/README.md

 - Multi-time point analysis:

 **Machine learning**
-- Machine learning:
+- `code.ipynb` is a Jupyter notebook (Python) showcasing the calculation of permutation importances for this paper.
+- `code_utils.py` introduces some utility functions that are used in `code.ipynb`.
+- `matplotlibrc` contains the plot generation setup.
+- `requirements.txt` lists required Python packages to run the code yourself.
+- `results` is a directory with figures, arrays and models resulting from `code.ipynb`.

 **Single-cell/nucleus transcriptomics**
-- Quality control: 1.
-Quality_Control_CSF.RMD and 2.
-Quality_Control_CNS.RMD
+- Quality control: `1.
+Quality_Control_CSF.rmd` and `2.
+Quality_Control_CNS.rmd`
-- Integration: 3.
-Integration_With_Harmony.RMD
+- Integration: `3.
+Integration_With_Harmony.rmd`
-- Myeloid subclustering: 4.
-Myeloid_Subclustering.RMD
+- Myeloid subclustering: `4.
+Myeloid_Subclustering.rmd`
-- Cluster annotation: 5.
-Cluster_Annotation.RMD
+- Cluster annotation: `5.
+Cluster_Annotation.rmd`
-- Trajectory analysis: 6.
-Trajectory_Analysis.RMD
+- Trajectory analysis: `6.
+Trajectory_Analysis.rmd`
-- Distribution and DGE CHIT1+ cells: 7.
-Distribution_And_DGE_CHIT1_Cells.RMD
+- Distribution and DGE CHIT1+ cells: `7.
+Distribution_And_DGE_CHIT1_Cells.rmd`
-- Pathway analysis: 8.
-Pathway_Analysis.RMD
+- Pathway analysis: `8.
+Pathway_Analysis.rmd`

 ## Contributors:
 This code was created by members of the [Laboratory for Neuroimmunology](https://gbiomed.kuleuven.be/english/research/50000666/50000668/50525530/laboratory-for-neuroimmunology) at the KU Leuven (Belgium).